-The amount of the financial contribution was calculated in accordance with the new formula set out in GL4014 Class 1 Local Impact Assessment process guidelines published by the Independent Liquor & Gaming Authority, that is, 15% of the average profit of the existing machines in the Local Government Area, multiplied by the number of proposed additional GME's, and multiplied by the number of years over which the contribution can be paid (i.e. 5 years).
+The amount of the financial contribution was calculated in accordance with the formula set out in GL4014 Class 1 Local Impact Assessment process guidelines published by the Independent Liquor & Gaming Authority, that is, 15% of the average profit of the existing machines before tax, multiplied by the number of proposed additional GME's, and multiplied by the number of years over which the contribution can be paid (i.e. 5 years).